Ceer Motors

-Ceer Motors is an electric vehicle brand in Saudi Arabia.
-It is the first Saudi EV brand and includes Sedans and Sports Utility Vehicles (SUV's) for the GCC region.
-Ceer Motors plans to distribute in Middle Eastern markets by 2025.
-The brand name Ceer, translates to the Arabic word for "drive forward".
+Ceer Motors is a Saudi Arabian electric vehicle brand that makes sedans and SUVs for the GCC region.
+Ceer Motors plans to manufacture seven different models by 2030.
+The name "Ceer" means "drive forward" in Arabic.

 History

-Ceer Motors was formed through a partnership between the Saudi Public Investment Fund (PIF) and the Taiwanese contract manufacturer Foxconn.
-Saudi Arabia's sovereign wealth fund is projected to partner with Apple Inc. to build a $9 billion facility that manufactures microchips, electric-vehicle components and other electronics.
-The joint venture is part of an effort to diversify the Kingdom's economy apart from being oil-dependent, in line with the Saudi Vision 2030.
+Ceer Motors was formed through a partnership between the Saudi Public Investment Fund and the Taiwanese electronics contract manufacturer Foxconn in 2022.
+Saudi Arabia's sovereign wealth fund is projected to partner with Apple Inc. to build a $9 billion facility that manufactures microchips, electric-vehicle components, and other electronics.
+The joint venture is part of an effort to diversify the kingdom's economy away from being entirely oil-dependent, in line with Saudi Vision 2030.

-The company will license component technology from BMW to use in the electric vehicle development process.
+Ceer Motors will license component technology from BMW to use in the electric vehicle development process.
 Foxconn will develop the electrical architecture of the products.

-In June 2024, a contract worth $2.2 billion was signed between Ceer and Hyundai Transys, through which the Korean company will supply Ceer vehicles with the integrated electric vehicle drive system (EDS).
+In June 2024, a contract worth $2.2 billion was signed between Ceer and Hyundai Transys, through which the Korean company will supply Ceer vehicles with integrated electric vehicle drive systems.

 Investments

-Ceer Motors is projected to contribute directly with over $150 million of foreign investment to the Kingdom and offer up to 30,000 direct and indirect job opportunities.
+Ceer Motors is projected to contribute directly with over $150 million of foreign investment to the kingdom and create up to 35,000 direct and indirect job opportunities.
 By 2034, Ceer Motors is expected to contribute $8 billion to Saudi Arabia's GDP.
+In February 2026, Ceer signed 16 agreements worth 3.7 billion Saudi riyals to support the localization of electric vehicle manufacturing in the nation.